DNS Lookups Were Timing Out Randomly in Kubernetes

 value: "2"

-This reduced DNS query volume by 60%.
+This cut DNS query volume by 60%.
+A surprisingly big win.

 kubectl scale deployment coredns -n kube-system --replicas=3